ForEvolve/forevolve.github.io/_drafts/en/2021-02-21-learn-coding-with-dot-net-core-part-2.md

 ```

 > **Hint:** One crucial detail in the preceding code is that we don't write `"` when passing the variable as an argument to the `WriteLine` method.
 We write it directly, like this: `Console.WriteLine(hello);`.
->
-> In C#, the `"` character is the **string delimiter** character.
-We do not want to pass the string `"hello"` to the method, but the value of the `hello` variable.
+> In C#, `"` is the **string delimiter** character.
+Since we do not want to pass the string `"hello"` to the method, but the value of the `hello` variable.

 After executing the code above, we can see that we get the same result as before but using a variable instead of inputting text directly into the `Console.WriteLine` method.

 That may seem useless for now, but keep in mind that a variable can be changed, set by the user, computed, and more.

-Before getting further, let's try to code something.
+We are only beginning and are going to explore variables in more details in future articles about arithmetic, concatenation, interpolation, user input, and more.

+## Exercise 2.1

-Create a program that recreates the following output:
+Before moving on, to practice the use of C#, I'd like you to create a program that write the following output to the console.

 ```text
 ------------------